 #11 Ask about Scholarships

 You should always ask your target university about availability of scholarship, eligibility, application process and deadline.
-Even if you found the information on the website, chances are you would come across more comprehensive information.
+Even if you found the information on the website, chances are you will come across more comprehensive information.

 You should find out who can provide you with more relevant information about scholarships.